JudithDea/map/README.md

 - Run "npm start" to initialize the localhost.

 ## Using the App
-This map displays all known locations of so-called "Stolpersteine", a type of historicala marker, within the city limits of Bonn, Germany.
+This map displays all known locations of so-called "Stolpersteine", a type of historical marker, within the city limits of Bonn, Germany.
 These markers are part of a *decentralized memorial commemorating victims of the Holocaust*.
 Each physical marker is about 10 x 10 inches wide, and each family member / house resident received their own marker.
 This results in clusters of markers at the same coordinates. **For testing the map markers, it is advisable to click on different street addresses on the left side drawer menu in able to see the location change**.
 - To find an individual marker, select an item within the side drawer.
-The corresponding marker on the map will turn red and open a popup with more information about the person.
+The corresponding marker on the map will turn red, center the map and open a popup with more information about the person.
 - Within the side drawer, use the search function to search for a name or street address.
 - Please refer to the "Translation Help" reference in the side drawer to learn more about each marker's meaning.